University of Naples "L'Orientale"

-University of Naples "L'Orientale" (Università degli Studi di Napoli "L'Orientale") is a university located in Naples, Italy.
-Founded in 1732 by Matteo Ripa, it is organized in four Faculties.
-The oldest school of Sinology and Oriental Studies of the European continent is the main university in Italy specializing in the study of non-European languages and cultures, with research and studies agreements with universities all over the world.
+The University of Naples "L'Orientale" (Università degli Studi di Napoli "L'Orientale") is a university located in Naples, Italy.
+Founded in 1732 by Matteo Ripa, it is the oldest school of Sinology and Oriental Studies of the European continent.
+It is organized in three departments, and is the main university in Italy specializing in the study of non-European languages and cultures, with research and studies agreements with universities all over the world.
 It is one of the top universities in the world regarding Asian cultures and languages.

 History

-The Università degli Studi di Napoli "L'Orientale" is the oldest school of Sinology and Oriental Studies of the European continent.

 Foundation

 The name "L'Orientale" is an indication of the origins of the university.
 In the mid-17th century, the Manchus established the Qing Empire in China and started a remarkable period of openness towards the west.
 This included welcoming Christian missionaries and priests.

 One such person was the missionary Matteo Ripa of the Propaganda Fide from the Kingdom of Naples, who worked as a painter and copper engraver at the imperial court of the Kangxi Emperor between 1711 and 1723.
-He returned to Naples from China with four young Chinese Christians, all teachers of their native language; they formed the nucleus of what would become the "Chinese Institute" of Naples, sanctioned by Pope Clement XII in 1732 to teach Chinese to missionaries and thus advance the propagation of Christianity in China.
+He returned to Naples from China with four young Chinese Christians, all teachers of their native language; they formed the nucleus of what would become the "Chinese College" (Collegio de' Cinesi) of Naples, sanctioned by Pope Clement XII in 1732 to teach Chinese to missionaries and thus advance the propagation of Christianity in China.